 Spirit: Play more.
 While I’ll always continue to hustle, I want to make time to play more with friends and loved ones.

 My goals for 2013 include the following:

-2. To take even better care of myself.
+Take even better care of myself.
 From my relatively recent back pain to managing my Hashimoto’s, PCOS, and Adrenal Dysfunction, I want to focus even more time and energy on getting healthier from the inside out.
 I think the organizational goal from above will allow me more time to sleep, and it will also allow me to stress less, both of which will have huge impacts on my overall health.

-4. Be more present.
-This one is tough for me since my mind is always going a million miles a minute and I am always excited about the future.
+Be more present.
+This one is tough for me since my mind is always going a million miles a minute, and I am always excited about the future.
 This is a constant work in progress.

-6. Become a better version of myself.
+Become a better version of myself.
 Every minute of every day.
 Period.

 What do you pledge for the new year?
 Tell us in the comments below!